-The two types of watches are often confused for each other but are actually quite different.
+Understandably people that are new to the watch world often confuse these two types of watches but they are actually quite different.
 To understand which is better for you we are going to take a look at each one, then their differences.
 Let us get started.

 What is a Dual Time Watch?

-A Dual Time watch does exactly what it says on the tin, it shows you two times at once, you may have even seen this type of watch before and not really noticed what it is for.
+A Dual Time watch does exactly what it says in the name, it’s a watch that displays two times at once, you may have even seen this type of watch before and not really noticed what it is for.

 With most Dual Time watches the second time zone is on a smaller sub-dial that typically has 12-hour time frames.
 Although some have minutes dials too, Dual Time watches often only use the hours due to most time zones being on hour intervals.